 Core consciousness is generated primarily in the reticular system.
 Damasio says “the robustness of core consciousness comes from this anatomical and functional centrality.”
 It’s the oldest form of consciousness – “carefully hidden and venerably ancient,” probably present in many animal species.
 Here is your deepest sense of self, which Damasio calls the “core self.”
 Here is awareness “of your own existence,” a simple “sense of self knowing.”

-According to Damasio, this is basically body awareness.
-He emphasizes the strong visceral input into the reticular system.
+Damasio steers clear of possible spiritual implications.
+For him, core consciousness is undifferentiated body awareness.
+He particularly emphasizes the strong visceral input into the reticular system.
 Sensory information from all internal organs feeds into the core, where it’s intermixed and processed together.
 It is experienced, he says, as “primordial feelings” — the basic stuff of core consciousness.

-These feelings are fluid and formless, like “flowing streams…independent of all objects” and “devoid of spatial detail.”
+Again, Damasio says these feelings are fluid and formless, like “flowing streams…independent of all objects” and “devoid of spatial detail.”
 They are “inchoate” and indistinct, with no clear body image.
 But they do “signal the existence of my living body…a wordless affirmation that I am alive.”
-Any differentiation here is rudimentary, “somewhere along the pleasure-to-pain range.”

 “If core consciousness is the indispensable foundation of consciousness, extended consciousness is its glory… Extended consciousness goes beyond the here and now of core consciousness, both backward and forward.
 The here and now is still there, but it is flanked by the past…and just as importantly, it is flanked by the anticipated future.
 The scope of extended consciousness, at its zenith, may span the entire life of an individual, from the cradle to the future, and it can place the world beside it.”